 - 1. On May 5, 2006, MJG Development submitted a request for an amendment to the Springbrook Oaks Specific Plan. - 2.
 On July 27, 2006, after proper notice, the Newberg Planning Commission held a hearing to consider the request. - 3.
 On August 10, 2006, the Planning Commission recommended approval of a change to the Springbrook Oaks Specific Plan as noted in their resolution. - 4.
 On September 5, 2006, the Newberg City Council held a hearing to consider the proposed change. - 5.
+On October 16, 2006, the Newberg City Council held another hearing to reconsider certain aspects of the proposal. - 6.
 The Council finds that changes to the specific plan are necessary for the reasons stated in the findings.